shahf3/FarmaTech/docs/proposal/proposal.md

 ### Justification

+FarmaTech provides a critical solution to the counterfeit drug problem by utilizing blockchain technology for secure and transparent tracking of medicines.
+Counterfeit drugs pose serious health risks and undermine consumer trust in the pharmaceutical industry.
+Existing systems are often insufficient in addressing these challenges.
+FarmaTech addresses this by generating unique QR codes for each medicine, ensuring that only genuine products are tracked from manufacturing to the end consumer, offering real-time verification along the entire supply chain.

+The use of blockchain guarantees immutable transparency, allowing every transaction and interaction to be securely recorded and visible to all authorized participants.
+This fosters trust among manufacturers, distributors, and consumers.
+The system's QR code functionality allows easy verification of medicine authenticity, ensuring that both supply chain personnel and end users can quickly confirm that a medicine is legitimate and safe.
+Additionally, real-time monitoring flags any issues, such as tampered packaging or improper handling, ensuring only safe medicines reach consumers.
+Overall, FarmaTech ensures security, transparency, and trust in the pharmaceutical supply chain.

 ### Programming language(s)

-> Node.js (JavaScript): Used for backend development and interaction with Hyperledger Fabric through the Fabric SDK.
+Node.js (JavaScript): Used for backend development and interaction with Hyperledger Fabric through the  Fabric SDK.

 React.js (JavaScript): For frontend development, providing a dynamic and responsive user interface.

 Go/Node.js: For writing smart contract on the Hyperledger Fabric network.

 ### Programming tools / Tech stack

-> Backend:
+Backend:
   (1) Node.js with Express.js: Handles API requests and manages interactions with the Hyperledger Fabric      network through the Fabric SDK.

   (2) Hyperledger Fabric: A permissioned blockchain platform ensuring secure, scalable transactions within the supply chain.